 Android Enterprise Integration

-• Enabling Android Enterprise works with any (non G-Suite Account) Google account
+- The integration of Android Enterprise works with any (non G-Suite Account) Google account and is a matter of minutes

 For corporate owned devices

-• Utilization of deployment programs, where devices receives during the Out-of-the-box experience corporate configuration
+- Utilization of deployment programs for automation processes, where devices receives during the out-of-the-box experience corporate configuration

-• A corporate Google Play portal, which contains only Administrator approved applications for enterprises
+- Managed Play offers a corporate Google Play portal for users, which can contain only Administrator approved applications

-• Silent application installation without the need of personal Gmail accounts.
+- Silent application installations without the need of personal Gmail accounts

 For personal owned devices

-• Ability to create a dedicated corporate workspace on a personal used device
+- Ability to create a dedicated corporate workspace container on a personal used device

-• Adding a work profile to Google Play, which contains Administrator approved applications for enterprises
+- Adding a work profile to Google Play, which can contain only Administrator approved applications for enterprises

 These key terms are associated with Android for Enterprise and will help you to understand how the configuration is working with Silverback and how to configure the deployment settings.